Please note this post contains affiliate links.

 A skeleton key halloween cocktail strikes just the right mood.
 If you are having a party, make this bloody halloween punch!

-For dessert, these spooky chocolate peanut butter rice krispie treats or Hocus Pocus cookies are festive and super easy to make!
+For dessert, these spooky chocolate peanut butter rice krispie treats, candy apple slices, or Hocus Pocus cookies are festive and super easy to make!

 Finally, if you make these mummified sirloin wellingtons, please be sure to give this recipe a rating or leave a comment!
 I love to hear when you all make recipes, and I do take the time to respond to every single comment.
 Feel free to drop questions below too, if you have them!